Internal Cross-layer Gradients for Extending Homogeneity to Heterogeneity in Federated Learning: Conclusions

 \section{Conclusions}

-In this paper, we present a case study that highlights the positive correlation between client performance and layer similarity in FL.
-Motivated by this observation, we propose a novel FL training scheme called InCo Aggregation, which aims to enhance the capabilities of model-homogeneous FL methods in heterogeneous FL settings.
+We propose a novel FL training scheme called InCo Aggregation, which aims to enhance the capabilities of model-homogeneous FL methods in heterogeneous FL settings.
 Our approach leverages normalized cross-layer gradients to promote similarity among deep layers across different clients.
 Additionally, we introduce a convex optimization formulation to address the challenge of gradient divergence.
 Through extensive experimental evaluations, we demonstrate the effectiveness of InCo Aggregation in improving heterogeneous FL performance.
-Furthermore, our detailed analysis of InCo Aggregation sheds light on the potential of leveraging internal cross-layer gradients as a promising direction to facilitate and improve the performance of heterogeneous FL.

-\textbf{Limitations and Future works.} The objective of this study is to expand the capabilities of model-homogeneous methods to effectively handle model-heterogeneous FL environments.
-However, the analysis of layer similarity reveals that the smallest models do not derive substantial benefits from InCo Aggregation, implying the limited extensions for these smallest models.
-Exploring methods to enhance the performance of the smallest models warrants further investigation.
-Furthermore, our research mainly focuses on image classification tasks, specifically CNN models (ResNets) and Transformers (ViTs).
-However, it is imperative to validate our conclusions in the context of language tasks and other architectural models such as LSTM. \cite{hochreiter1997long}.
-We believe that it is worth extending this work to encompass a wider range of tasks and diverse model architectures that hold great value and potential for future research.